cyfung1031/PrismJS-Live-Lite/README.md

 ## Known Issues ##
 - Line Numbers Plugin is broken with Theme Coy.
 Please refer to PrismJS GitHub.
-- Wrap would not work with Prism Live.
+- Wrap would not perfectly work with Prism Live.
 There is a need of rewriting the plugin.